 Franklin and London Britain, 1873.
 Plate 25 from the Atlas of Chester County, Pennsylvania, 1873.
-Scan of a map belonging to a resident of the township.
 Like the 1860 map, this one shows the location of residents of the Township at the time.
-Scan of a map owned by a local resident.
+Scan of a map belonging to a local resident.

 Franklin and London Britain, 1883, is from Breou’s Official Series of Farm Maps of Chester County, 1883, pp. 260-261.
 This maps shows both residents at the time and property boundaries.
 Scan of a map belonging to a local resident.